darleg/CodeForMathimatics/Algerbra/Basic Algerbra/README.md

 - Example: 2𝑥+3 or 4𝑦−7

 3. Equations
-An equation states that two expressions are equal.
+- An equation states that two expressions are equal.

-Example:
+- Example: 2𝑥+3=7
-2
-𝑥
-+
-3
-=
-7

-The goal is to find the value of the variable that makes the equation true.
+= The goal is to find the value of the variable that makes the equation true.